SoundOfTheSky/utils/README.md

 If compare returns < 0 it means we have to cut out smaller side of array.
 ### function chunk
 Split array into sub arrays of spicified size
+### function combinations
+Return all combinations of items in array
+### function permutations
+Return all permutations of items in array

 ## consts
 Some useful consts.
 That's it.